toughpixels/toughpixels.github.io/content/tips/hugo-image-processing-with-exif/index.md

 ## Making a Template

-Next, make the template for
+Next, make the template for your images.